 Interest rates on credit cards are a huge concern for many people, but understanding the interest calculation can help put your mind at ease.
 We’ll break it down and show you how much more or less of an expense each purchase really is so that next time something comes up with one of these lenders in town (or even if there isn't anything yet!), you know what to expect from them!

 Credit card interest is the cost of borrowing money from the lender.
 The more time you wait to pay off your balance, the higher this charge will be for having missed that payment by just one day!

 Your credit card interest rate is one of the most important factors to consider when making a purchase.
-It’s easy for shoppers looking on their statement or arriving at checkout after an online order, but how do you know what that number means?
-Your APR will be printed in big letters along with other details about each loan type- so make sure not only does it say “APR 21% Variable” also check if there are any additional fees associated such as annual noonsype rates applying during certain months.”
+It’s easy for shoppers to look at their statement or arrive at checkout after an online order, but how do you know what that number means?
+Your APR will be printed in big letters along with other details about each loan type- so make sure not only does it say “APR 21% Variable" but also check if there are any additional fees associated such as annual noonsype rates applying during certain months."

 The way credit cards work is that you aren’t charged interest from the moment a purchase goes through—instead, there's usually an extended grace period where repayment must be made by your billing date if at all possible.
 If this deadline has passed without payment being made on any charges incurred during said time frame then those slight accumulated interests will start adding up fast until they're paid off entirely!

 The truth is that there are some credit cards out there with introductory rates.
 After the first six months, these offer 0% interest for an entire year!
 In order to take advantage of this offered period and get your low monthly payment in full before it goes up again you need only pay off any balance on time each month so as not to have late fees added onto what would already be high-cost borrowing expense due solely because someone didn't read closely enough about how much things cost after they've been bought already (and also maybe invest).